Please note that the below article has been updated with a newer version about Invisalign Comprehensive treatment.

 - Teen: Similar to Full but with certain features to encourage teenagers to complete their treatment

-- i7: Aimed at treating milder cases of misalignment, this system uses just seven aligners over the course of about three months
+- Express: Aimed at treating milder cases of misalignment, this system uses fewer over the course of about three months

-How much does Invisalign Full cost in the UK and the US?
+How much does Invisalign Full cost in the UK?

-The first thing to know if you’re in the UK is that Invisalign braces are not available on the NHS.
+It's important to note that if you're in the UK, Invisalign braces are not available on the NHS.
 Under-18s can often get metal braces on the NHS, but they are only offered to adults in very rare cases.
 So if you have chosen to have orthodontic treatment as an adult, you will almost certainly need to pay for it privately.

 The cost quoted to you will depend on the complexity of your treatment, since more work means a longer treatment course and therefore more aligners.

-It’s a good idea to get quotes from several dentists in your area.
-It might be worth travelling a little further from home if you save several hundred pounds overall.
+It's a good idea to get quotes from several dentists in your area, finding an Invisalign dentist near you shouldn't be hard.
+But, it might be worth travelling a little further from home if you save several hundred pounds overall.